CAREERS AT ASA

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

-This position reports to the Office Administrator and is part of the Front Office Team.
+This position reports to the Principal and serves on the Senior Leadership Team.

 Essential Duties and Responsibilities: